 Tours and Field Studies for Heredia, Costa Rica

-Caribbean and Bocas del Toro, Panama Tour
+Tortuguero and Bocas del Toro Tour

 We will visit Tortuguero and explore its natural network of scenic and navigable waterways.
 This is one of the most exotic and beautiful regions of Costa Rica, as well as the most important green sea turtle breeding grounds in all of the Caribbean.
 We will head to Sixaola on the Costa Rica/Panama border and take a boat ride to Isla Colón—Bocas del Toro, Panamá.
 Bocas del Toro is rich and diverse in natural resources.
 We will visit the first National Marine Park and tour Zapatilla Key and Hospital Point where you can enjoy sunny islands, beautiful beaches, coral reefs in crystal clear water, and mangrove islets in lake-like scenery.
 This fee includes bus transportation, boat ride, guide, breakfast, lunch, dinner, room, and entrance fees to parks.